 Skilled Mediators Are Overshadowed by Turf-Wars and Politics

-Family mediation training is a good example of a design where learner-centricity is overshadowed by turf wars and politics.
+Family mediation training is a good example of a faulty design where learner-centricity is overshadowed by turf wars and politics.
 As it stands, its design greatly destabilizes the original core of ADR, pulling farther away from clients’ self-determinism and right to options.
 Without a doubt, it incorrectly promotes the conceptualization of mediation as an extension of the law model and/or a mere add-on to one’s law practice.
 Today, many lawyers feel OK including “family mediation” as one of their services, even when they don’t have any mediation training whatsoever.
 How come?
 For one, the Rules of Professional Conduct allow for anyone to be a mediator, with a minor caveat that they are to remain “neutral” and stay away from providing legal advice (pretty vague and subjective).
-And, second, the mediation field has established the ground for lawyers to be perceived as “superior” family mediators; this is not only evident by the language and materials used in coursework, but also by the difference in mediator fees (for example, some Ontario courts have a fee cap for family mediators who have other than law degree).
+And, second, the mediation field has established the ground for lawyers to be perceived as “superior” family mediators; this is not only evidenced by the language and materials used in coursework, but also by the difference in mediator fees (for example, some Ontario courts have a fee cap for family mediators who have other than law degree).

 To date, there is no research suggesting a correlation between a particular professional or educational background and the success at being a mediator.
 Theoretically, anyone can put up a shingle and call themselves mediators.
 Same thing goes for mediation trainers.
 One does not need to have special qualifications or educational background to develop a mediation training.
 There are, however, a few “established” trainers who pretty much control this market; and a large number them also happen to be at the helm of mediation course accreditation.
-This raises a number of ethical dilemmas, but that topic is beyond the scope of this post.
+This raises a number of ethical dilemmas, but that topic is beyond the scope of this article.
 I am only referencing it because I feel it is an important piece, illustrative of a larger cycle of bias.

 My fear, which I wrote about plenty, is still very much alive: lawyer-centricity is causing a shift away from the original intention of ADR by placing focus on systems rather than families’ needs.
 And, as we can see, much of the mediation training contributes to this.

-Want to be a Family Mediator?
-CAVEAT EMPTOR
+Want to be a Family Mediator: CAVEAT EMPTOR

 - The training is heavily skewed towards lawyers: after all, most instructors are lawyers.

 - Gaining experience requires hands-on practice.
 Finding an established mediator to work with and teach you the ropes is not an easy task at all!
+It’s a pretty lonely road ahead once training is completed.

-Do not despair – Information is power!
+All in all…do not despair – Information is power!
 If family mediation is your field of choice, be wise and strategic!
 It’s not a regulated field; I am not saying it should be (that’s a whole different story)!
 Do your research on training, trainers and course materials.
 Ask critical questions about how you will achieve the course objectives and reflect on how those match your personal and professional goals.
 Call mediators in your community and ask about their experiences in the field.
 But, for the love of God, do not quit your day job – not just yet!